Cook scores 3 TDs to help Bills rout Dolphins 31-10, Tagovailoa leaves with concussion

 Tagovailoa left in the third quarter after colliding with defensive back Damar Hamlin and hitting the back of his head against the turf.
 Tagovailoa was quickly ruled out with the concussion, casting doubt on his season after a history of dealing with head injuries.

+Coach Mike McDaniel did not specify if the Dolphins will place Tagovailoa on injured reserve, saying the team would evaluate him more Friday.

+“I’m just worried about my teammate like the rest of the guys are,” McDaniel said.
+“We’ll get more information tomorrow and then take it day by day from there.”

-Josh Allen, playing with a glove on his left non-throwing hand after hurting it in Buffalo’s opener, completed 13 of 19 passes for 139 yards.
-He’s 12-2 against the Dolphins and the Bills are 14-2 against Miami since coach Sean McDermott’s first year as head coach in 2017.
+Allen, playing with a glove on his left non-throwing hand after hurting it in Buffalo’s opener, completed 13 of 19 passes for 139 yards.
+He’s 12-2 against the Dolphins, and the Bills are 14-2 against Miami since McDermott’s first year as head coach in 2017.

+McDermott praised the outing from his defense, which had three turnovers and held Miami’s high-flying offense to a touchdown and field goal despite missing several starters.

+“Next man up.
+The guys did a great job,” McDermott said.
+“These guys work hard.
+Good things happen when you work hard, and sometimes the ball finds you like that.”

-Cook caught a 17-yard touchdown passs from Allen and scored on runs of 1 and 49 yards in the first half, flipping into the end zone when he gave the Bills a 24-7 lead.
+Cook caught a 17-yard touchdown pass from Allen and scored on runs of 1 and 49 yards in the first half, flipping into the end zone when he gave the Bills a 24-7 lead.
+The three first-half touchdowns tied a team record.

+“As long as they trust me, I’m going to get in the end zone,” Cook said.

 Allen didn’t appear limited by the left hand that he hurt after hurdling safety Budda Baker in Buffalo’s opener against the Cardinals.
 He had his hand heavily wrapped before returning to finish that game and practiced all week with a glove to protect it.